michellejanay/cli_miniproject/README.md

 # Michelle's Mini Project

 Hi!
 Welcome to my Mini Café ☕️ Project.
 This is a Command Line Interface project built using Python, Docker, and PostgreSQL.
 It uses a Tabulate module from Python for Cafe menu displays, as well as Psycopg2 for managing the database and Pytest for running Unit Tests.
-The project was created over a 6 week period while learning Python and with each week we were given a new set of MVP requirements.
+The project was created over a 6 week period, originally uploaded to a repository as part of a private organization, while learning Python.
+With each week we were given a new set of MVP requirements.
 The week-6 directory contains the most up to date version.

 ## Client requirements